Quick Links

 Through our music curriculum, children are provided with the opportunity to become actively involved in music through a balance of listening, appraising, composing and performing.
 Progression and continuity through the school are ensured through a structured music curriculum which provides the children with a wide range of opportunities for them to develop this range of skills.
 It comprises of the following aspects:

-A main progressive scheme - We have chosen to use Charanga for the backbone of our music curriculum as it is a high quality, well resourced and diverse scheme, flexible, with a strong practical performance element, designed for both the non specialist and specialist musician.
+1) A main progressive scheme - We have chosen to use Charanga for the backbone of our music curriculum as it is a high quality, well resourced and diverse scheme, flexible, with a strong practical performance element, designed for both the non specialist and specialist musician.
+However, we have recently begun trailing a new scheme in KS2 - Oak Academy - across our federation.

-Instrumental teaching for a whole class (Oak Class recorders Autumn) for a term and a short chime bar course (Maple), both with specialist musicians.
+2) Instrumental teaching for a whole class (Oak Class recorders biannually) for a term and a short chime bar course (Maple), both with specialist musicians.

-Singing skills through participation in singing regional celebrations such as Raise the Roof singing project with North Somerset Music Service and our annual whole school Arts performances to parents (end of year production and the Christmas Nativity (KS1).
+4) Singing skills through participation and performance in singing regional celebrations such as Raise the Roof singing project with West of England Music Association, our music and poetry recital in November and our annual whole school Arts performances to parents (end of year production and the Christmas Nativity in KS1).

 production